-The best-fitting NB2 parameterizations are used in this section, but first, does the fact that NB2 fits better than NB1 have any implications?
+The best-fitting NB2 parameterizations are used in this section.
+Does the fact that NB2 fits better than NB1 have any implications?
 NB2 is the form that comes from mixing a Poisson by a gamma distribution.
-This arises in experience rating, for instance, where each policy is Poisson distributed, but there is a gamma distribution of Poisson means across the population.
-Taking a policy at random, its distribution of claims is conditionally independent given its Poisson mean, but unconditionally correlated due to the common Poisson mean.
-This is thus a way of modeling nonindependent claims, or contagion.
+This arises in experience rating, for instance, if each policy is Poisson-distributed, but there is a gamma distribution of Poisson means across the population.
+Taking a policy at random, its claims are conditionally independent given its Poisson mean, but unconditionally correlated due to the common Poisson mean.
+This is a way of modeling non-independent claims, or contagion.